PDOK/DEPRECATED_mapserver-wfs-ogr/README.md

 Regarding the second need, finding a usable Mapserver Docker image is a challenge.
 Most images expose the &map=...
 QUERY_STRING in the getcapabilities, don't run in fastcgi and are based on Apache.

+## What will it do
+It will create an WFS-only Mapserver application run with a modern web application NGINX in which the map=..
+QUERY_STRING is fixed.
+The application will work best incombination with GDAL/OGR vector datasources like: [Geopackage](http://www.geopackage.org/) of SHAPE files.

 ## Components
 This stack is composed of the following:
 * [Mapserver](http://mapserver.org/)